What Is an O-1 Visa Agent? Your Guide to O-1 Visa Petitioners and Sponsors

 These both ensure clarity and transparency in documenting the employment arrangement between the agent and the beneficiary.

-When a US Agent files for multiple employers
+When a US agent files for multiple employers

 When a US agent files the O petition for the beneficiary and represents multiple employers, the beneficiary gains the flexibility to work for these different employers.
 No need to submit individual petitions for each!

-These two documents are part of the O1 visa sponsor requirements:
+These two documents are part of the O-1 visa sponsor requirements:

 • A contract or summary of terms of services between the employer and the beneficiary